What is Severe Acute Respiratory Syndrome (SARS)?

-The incubation period for SARS is from 2 to 7 days.
-However, some reports have suggested an incubation period as long as 10 days.
+The incubation period for SARS ranges in general from 2 to 10 days.

-Health Canada, the Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO) have developed infection control guidance for workers at risk.
-The recommendations include:
+If a new SARS outbreak or similar epidemic occurs, the guidelines below should help prevent transmission.
+In addition, check with organizations such as Health Canada, the Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO) who will be monitoring any new situation, and will include infection control guidance for workers at risk.

 Hand washing is the most important hygiene measure in preventing the spread of infection.
 Hands must be washed before and after contact with a patient.
 After contact with body fluids and after contact with items known to be contaminated with respiratory secretions.
 Plain soap may be used for routine hand washing.

 Gloves should be used as an additional measure, not as a substitute for hand washing.
-Gloves should be used before contact with the patient and they should be removed and hands washed prior to leaving the patient's room.
+Gloves must be put on before contact with the patient and they should be removed and hands washed before leaving the patient's room.

 Long sleeved gowns should be worn by all health care workers if direct contact with the patient is anticipated.